tuxtof/labs/vdi_ahv/lab5.rst

   .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab5/32.png

-After the virtual desktop has completed logging in, experiment by changing application settings, installing applications, and restarting the VM.
+After the virtual desktop has completed logging in, experiment by changing application settings, installing applications, restarting the VM, and logging in again.
 Try logging in as **USER2** and **USER3**.

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab5/33.png